top of page

 I work between presence, perception, and lived experience.

 I was born in Argentina and my life has unfolded across cultures, languages, and ways of living.
 I learned from an early age to navigate different environments and codes of meaning.
 I have lived and worked across Argentina, Germany, Mexico, the United States, and now the Netherlands.
 Each context required recalibration - linguistic, cultural, relational, and situational.
-Through this process, I developed an ability to move between perspectives, to listen across differences, and to recognise what is shaping situations beneath what is immediately visible.
+Through this process, I developed the capacity to move between perspectives, listen across difference, and recognise the deeper patterns shaping situations beneath what is immediately visible.

 This capacity to bridge worlds - inner and outer, visible and invisible, rational and intuitive - became a defining thread of my life and work.